BY SOFO ARCHON

 The first one is to try to understand those people.
 Why do they behave this way?

-A lot of times, because we don’t understand this people, we try to deal with them by fighting against them.
-And what that does is it adds fuel to the fire, because it makes our relationship even more complicated.
-They control us, and then we try to control them, they try to make us feel worse, and then we try to make them feel worse too.
+A lot of times, because we don’t understand those people, we try to deal with them by fighting against them.
+And what that does is adding fuel to the fire, because it makes our relationship even more complicated.
+They control us, and then we try to control them.
+They try to make us feel worse, and then we try to make them feel worse too.
 How can healing take place in such an environment?
 It’s impossible.

-And the other thing is that often abusive people who want to get our attention, because this way they can find another opportunity to attack us.
+And the other thing is that, often, abusive people want to get our attention because this way they can find another opportunity to attack us.
 And so they want us to engage in conflict.
 They’re like parasites who live on this negative energy.
 So by trying to fight them, we give them what they want, and we let them thrive.

-If we study those people, we will see that actually, they are not evil people that most of us think.
-We try to fight against them, because we think that they are bad.
-But if you study their psychology, you will understand that in almost all cases, there are people who are deeply hurt, as the saying goes, hurt people hurt people.
+If we study those people, we will see that actually they are not evil people as most of us think.
+We try to fight against them because we think that they are bad.
+But if you study their psychology, you will understand that in almost all cases there are people who are deeply hurt.
+As the saying goes, hurt people hurt people.

-So once we understand them, we start seeing them with empathy.
-And once we realize that, there is no point in fighting anyway, we stopped fighting.
+So, once we understand them, we start seeing them with empathy.
+And once we realize that there is no point in fighting anyway, we stop fighting.
 So what can we do instead?

-And this brings us to the second point that I want to make, which is, try to communicate to them as best as you can.
-What is the problem that you’re having with them?
-What is their situation exactly?
+And this brings us to the second point that I want to make, which is, try to communicate to them as best as you can what the problem you’re having with them is.
+What is the situation exactly?
 What makes you feel hurt?
 What do they do that complicates or burdens or worsens your life?

 Whatever that is, bring it up to them.
-Say, you know what, this happened, you said this, you did this, and I don’t enjoy this kind of relationship that we are having.
-It deprives me of my happiness, enjoy.
-And you can be particular about what happened, what that person does, that is affecting you.
-And you can express to them how you feel, the emotions that you have, without fighting, just telling them honestly, what it is that you are feeling.
-And tell them, you know, I wish we had a great relationship, and then tell them what would be the ideal relationship, what would be the ideal situation, what they could change to respect your boundaries.
+Say, “You know what, this happened, you said this, you did this, and I don’t enjoy this kind of relationship that we are having.
+It deprives me of my happiness and joy.”
+And you can be particular about what happened, what that person does that is affecting you.
+And you can express to them how you feel, the emotions that you have — without fighting, but just by telling them honestly what it is that you are feeling.
+And tell them, “You know, I wish we had a great relationship,” and then tell them what would be the ideal relationship, what would be the ideal situation, what they could change to respect your boundaries.

 Now, that’s not an easy thing to do.
-It requires a lot of courage, and clear mindedness.
+It requires a lot of courage and clear-mindedness.
 And a lot of people who engage in toxic behavior don’t easily change.
 They will not accept their wrongdoings, and they will try to manipulate you into thinking that the problem is you.
-And sometimes there are situations that it’s very difficult to even express your feelings to that person, but still it is worth trying.
+And sometimes there are situations in which it’s difficult to even express your feelings to that person, but still it is worth trying.
 Because you have nothing to lose and everything to gain.

-I know that this is very difficult to do at is easier said than done.
-Especially if, let’s say your livelihood depends on them.
-If those people are your parents, or your employer, you might find it hard to leave your job immediately and find another one.
-Because maybe you have children who need foods, and you’re the provider of their foods.
-So you need to earn money, but see your options and try your best to distance from those people as soon as possible.
+Now, if they don’t respect your boundaries and continue to behave in the same old way, then the best thing that you can do is to distance yourself from them. — as much as possible.
+I know that this is very difficult to do; it’s easier said than done.
+Especially if, let’s say, your livelihood depends on them.
+If those people are your employer, you might find it hard to leave your job immediately and find another one.
+Or maybe you have children who need food, and you’re providing it to them, so you need to earn money.
+But see your options and try your best to distance from those people as soon as possible.

-If you stand up, they seen yourself, the higher so to speak version of themselves, they see what they didn’t want to be.
-And if they liked, truly liked some parts of your relationship, they might want to actually try to repair your relationship.
-And they will stop doing silly things to you, as long as you stay honest, and don’t allow them to do things that you don’t want them to do.
+If you stand up for yourself, they see in yourself the higher, so to speak, version of themselves.
+They see what they deep down want to be.
+And if they liked, truly liked some parts of your relationship with them, they might want to actually try to repair it.
+And they will stop doing silly things to you, as long as you stay honest and don’t allow them to do things that you don’t want them to do.

-Now, if nothing of that works, if you cannot distance yourself from them, and they keep on abusing you, or they keep on engaging in toxic behavior, then the next best thing that you can do is to seek support, to start talking with other people with people who are close to you, your friends, your loved ones, you could have done that already, of course.
+Now, if nothing of that works, if you cannot distance yourself from them, and they keep on abusing you or engaging in toxic behavior, then the next best thing that you can do is to seek support, to start talking with other people — with people who are close to you, your friends, your loved ones.
+You could have done that already, of course.
 But if you haven’t, then now’s the time.

-You could also seek for professional support.
-There are people who have studied deeply for years, this kind of dynamic in relationships, and they could provide you with some solid advice about what you can do, how to better understand them, and how you can better understand yourself.
-Because a lot of times, we find that when we are engaged in such a relationship, and we cannot get out of it, we contribute our part to it.
+You could also seek professional support.
+There are people who have studied deeply for years this kind of dynamic in relationships, and they could provide you with some solid advice about what you can do, how to better understand abusive people, and how you can better understand yourself.
+Because a lot of times we find that when we are engaged in such a relationship, and we cannot get out of it, we contribute our part to it.